awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_secure_spring_app/Readme.md

 The application you create is named *AWS Tracker*, and uses Spring Boot APIs to build a model, different views, and a controller.
 It’s a secure web application that requires a user to log into the application.
 For more information,  see [Spring Boot - Securing Web Applications](https://www.tutorialspoint.com/spring_boot/spring_boot_securing_web_applications.htm).

 This tutorial guides you through creating the AWS Tracker application.
-Once the application is developed, you'll learn how to deploy it to the AWS Elastic Beanstalk.
+Once the application is developed, you'll learn how to deploy it to Elastic Beanstalk.

 The following figure shows you the structure of the Java project.